Table of Contents

 - Trachea:

-- Straight tube extending to mid-thoracic cavity.
+- A straight tube extending into the mid-thoracic cavity.

 - Bronchi and Bronchioles: